OUR TRAINING GOAL IS EXCELLENCE, WHAT'S YOURS?

 - My dog doesn't work to the gun but he's from working stock so I train him and work him when I take him out e.g he hunts.

-When you take your dog out and send him off out in front of you (whether he's a Springer, Pointer, etc.) and let him free hunt as far away as he wants, and/or then give him a recall command and he doesn't recall, or you give him a stop command and he doesn't stop, etc., he is not working/hunting as a trained dog, he is behaving as the untrained dog that he is.
+When you take your dog out and send him off out in front of you (whether he's a Springer, Pointer, etc.) and let him free hunt and go self employed as far away as he wants, and/or then give him a recall command and he doesn't recall, or you give him a stop command and he doesn't stop, etc., he is not working/hunting as a trained dog, he is behaving as the untrained dog that he is.

 - My dog only works at the shoot 5 or 6 times a year and he's a pet the rest of the year.